jarviscanada/jarvis_data_eng_KevinShimotakahara/hadoop/README.md

 something that an execution engine can understand.
 This conversion of HQL to execution engine tasks is the core functionality of Apache Hive, which is running on our master node.
-Hive is what makes interacting with data in a HDFS much like interacting with a RDBMS through SQL commands.
+Hive is what makes interacting with data in an HDFS much like interacting with an RDBMS through SQL commands.
 Hive manages table metadata required to serialize and deserialize data to/from tabular objects readable by code and files stored in the HDFS.
 A "metastore" microservice provisions such functionality,